 Behind the main house are the dependencies, with slave quarters on the second floor.
 Records show that William Aiken owned 878 slaves in 1850.
-In the photo below, the stables are on the right and the kitchen and laundry are in the buildings on the left.
+In the photo below, the stables are on the left and the kitchen and laundry are in the buildings on the right.

 The audio tour includes the stories of the enslaved people, by name, including the Richardsons, the Greggs and the Cruchfields.
 Dorcus Richardson worked for an orphanage for African-American children after the war and her signature on bank accounts shows that she was literate.
 The Gregg children were also literate, perhaps taught by their aunt Dorcus.